Dynamic Gossip

 \begin{proof} If $e= yx$ then $G+y+yx$ is again a bush, in which case the lemma is trivially true.
 So let $e = xy$.
-If $x = r$ we can use Lemma \ref{fact-reverse-tree}.\ref{twotwotwo}, so we can additionally assume that $x \neq r$.
-Let $H$ be $G+y+yx$.
+If $x = r$ we can use Lemma \ref{fact-reverse-tree}.\ref{twotwotwo} and we are done.
+Let $x \neq r$.
+Consider $H=G+y+yx$.
 Then, $H$ is a bush.
 Hence, we can apply Lemma~\ref{Lem:1Jan-AddEdge} to obtain a successful $\LNS$-sequence on $H+xy$, say $\sigma$.
 If $\sigma$ does not contain the call $yx$, then $\sigma$ is also $\LNS$-permitted in $G+y+xy$, and hence also successful.
-Otherwise, in case $\sigma$ contains the call $yx$, simply replace it with the call $xy$.
+Otherwise, replace $yx$ in $\sigma$ with $xy$.
 Clearly, the resulting sequence $\sigma'$ is again $\LNS$-permitted in $G+y+xy$ and also successful. \end{proof}